Live 2025

 Be seen.
 Be heard.
 Be elsewhere.

 LinkedIn for founders who'd rather be founding.
-Your agent learns your voice, optimizes engagement, and runs distribution while you sleep.
+Your agent drafts in your voice, you approve, and it posts, all without leaving your terminal.

 0